whatston3/frontier-station-14/README.md

 ## Documentation/Wiki

-Our [wiki](https://frontierstation.wiki.gg/) has documentation on FS14's content.
+Our [wiki](https://frontierstation.wiki.gg/) has documentation on Frontier Station's content.

 ## Contributing